Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

 \section{Experiments}

-We now present results for four soft manipulation control tasks originally introduced in~\citep{Naughton2021_elastica_rl}.
-Below we list several pragmatic adjustments made to better model sim-to-real capabilities: \begin{enumerate}[leftmargin=12pt, topsep=0pt, itemsep=0pt] \item As previously discussed, \textbf{delta natural curvature and delta twist control} are now used in place of original torque control approach in~\citep{Naughton2021_elastica_rl}.
-This choice makes the learned policies more amenable to successful sim-to-real transfer, as torque control typically exhibits a higher sim-to-real gap than delta position control~\citep{aljabout2024actionspace}. \item \textbf{Gravity} is included in all tasks, providing both a more realistic simulation environment and introducing additional nonlinearity to the control problem. \item The \textbf{control frequency} is set to 2\,Hz for contact tasks and 10\,Hz for non-contact tasks, in contrast to the original 3500\,Hz frequency used in~\citep{Naughton2021_elastica_rl}.
-Such high frequencies often exacerbate the sim-to-real gap due to compounding errors.
-We hypothesize that the high control frequency was originally chosen out of necessity, rather than preference, given the high computational cost of time-stepping in \textsc{Elastica}.
+We now present results for four soft manipulation control tasks originally introduced in~\cite{Naughton2021_elastica_rl}.
+Below we list several pragmatic adjustments made to better aid sim-to-real transfer: \begin{enumerate}[leftmargin=12pt, topsep=0pt, itemsep=0pt] \item As previously discussed, \textbf{delta natural curvature and delta twist control} are now used in place of the original torque control approach in~\cite{Naughton2021_elastica_rl}.
+This choice makes the learned policies more amenable to successful sim-to-real transfer, as torque control typically exhibits a higher sim-to-real gap than delta position control~\cite{aljabout2024actionspace}. \item \textbf{Gravity} is included in all tasks, providing both a more realistic simulation environment and introducing additional nonlinearity to the control problem. \item The \textbf{control frequency} is set to 2\,Hz for contact tasks and 10\,Hz for non-contact tasks, in contrast to the original 3500\,Hz frequency used in~\cite{Naughton2021_elastica_rl}.
+Such high control frequencies often exacerbate the sim-to-real gap due to compounding errors.
+We hypothesize that this high control frequency was originally chosen because of the large computational cost of time-stepping in \textsc{Elastica}.
 Due to this cost, the interval between RL actions must be kept short; otherwise, training times become prohibitively long (as discussed later in Fig.~\ref{fig:results}). \end{enumerate}